kabbi/keenetic-exporter/README.md

 Keenetic Exporter
 -----------------

 Present devices from your home network as WoT things.
-Now only presents `ip`, `rssi` and `online` properties.
 You can use this to automate some smart house workflows depending on network status of your portable devices.

 Only tested with `Keenetic DSL` router.